 3 Mash the potatoes: Mash with a potato masher for chunkier potatoes, use a ricer, or whip with a hand mixer.
 Add more salt or pepper to your liking and serve.

-Potatoes are best if served soon after mashing them, however:
+4 Serve warm: Potatoes are best if served soon after mashing them.
+However, you can also do this: